CBC-UCONN/Genome_Assembly/README.md

 The full slurm script for running bowtie2 for genome created with MaSuRCA is called [bowtie2_MaSuRCA.sh](/short_read_assembly/05_bowtie2/bowtie2_MaSuRCA.sh), which can be found in 05_bowtie2/ directory.

-As shown for the SOAP_31: it will create the following files and folders for each run:
+As shown for the SOAP_31: it will create the following files and folders for each above (SOAP_35, SOAP_45, SPAdes, MaSuRCA) runs:
 ```
 05_bowtie2/
 ├── SOAP_31_index/